linrongbin16/commons.nvim/README.md

 ### [commons.tables](/lua/commons/tables.lua)

-Table/list data structure for lua.
+Lua table/list utilities.

-For tables:
+For lua table:

 - `tbl_empty(t:any):boolean`/`tbl_not_empty(t:any):boolean`: Whether table `t` is empty or not.
 - `tbl_get(t:any, ...:any):any`: Retrieve element from lua table/list, this is just a wrapper of [vim.tbl_get](<https://neovim.io/doc/user/lua.html#vim.tbl_get()>).

-For list:
+For lua list:

 - `list_empty(l:any):boolean`/`list_not_empty(l:any):boolean`: Whether list `l` is empty or not.
 - `list_index(l:any, idx:integer):integer`: Get list index with negatives support, for `idx > 0` returns the same value, for `idx < 0` returns `#l + idx + 1`, e.g. `-1` returns `#l` (the last element index), `-#l` returns `1` (the first element index).

 ### [commons.termcolors](/lua/commons/termcolors.lua)

-Terminal ANSI colors rendering utilities.
+Terminal ANSI color rendering utilities.

 > [!NOTE]
 >